Are Ants Just a Nuisance, or Can They Actually Damage My Home?

 4. Pharaoh Ants

-These ants in your home are very small — reaching approximately 2 millimeters long.
-They stand out with yellow or red bodies and red or black abdomen.
+These ants in your home are tiny, reaching approximately 2 millimeters long.
+They stand out with yellow or red bodies and red or black abdomens.

-Pharaoh ants develop large colonies; to make matters worse, those colonies can break apart and create their sub-colonies.
+Pharaoh ants form large colonies; to make matters worse, those colonies can break apart and form subcolonies.

 5. Acrobat Ants

 These ants in your home are light brown to black and, like other ants, can be a nuisance in your home.
-Not only because they can infest your home and cause trouble, but because they can bite when they are disturbed.
+Not only can they infest your home and cause trouble, but they can also bite when they are disturbed.

 They also acrobatically raise their abdomens over their thorax and head when irritated, which is how they get their name.